(Versión en español: pinchar aquí)

 They shouldn’t talk about “restricting carbohydrates” instead of saying the specific amount they used: 140g.
 Their findings may not apply to diets with other levels of restriction and therefore the authors’ conclusions are misleading.

-But there is infinitely more important detail: if we talk about “diets”, we can’t take into account an experiment with a duration of six days.
+But there is an infinitely more important detail: if we talk about “diets”, we can’t take into account an experiment with a duration of six days.
 First, because the transition to a low-carbohydrate diet has a transient period, that could take even weeks (see).
-If they measure parameters during those transition days what we will see is not the effect of diet, but the transition between diets.
-Any researcher in nutrition for sure knows that, so, again, questions about the author’s good faith arise.
+If they measure parameters during those transition days what we will see is not the effect of the diet, but from the transition between diets.
+Any researcher in nutrition for sure knows that, so, again, questions about the authors’ good faith arise.

 Let’s add more data, “One male subject erroneously received the RF diet on the first day of the RC study period and one female subject erroneously received the RF diet on the final day of the RC study period“.
 What is the effect of mixing the participant’s diets in the results of the study?
 The results of these two participants were added to the pool of data.

 And although the text of the article tells us that “.
 Subjects received both isocaloric diets in random order”, the truth is that it wasn’t so.
-Two of the participants received only one of the diets, the RC diet and their data were not eliminated from the study, as can be seen in Table 3.
+Two of the participants received only one of the diets, the RC diet, and their data were not eliminated from the study, as can be seen in Table 3.
 In the text there is no explanation on why their data wasn’t removed.